-In addition, many studies show that factors such as self-discipline are as good and sometimes even better predictors of success than factors such as intelligence.
+In addition, many studies show that factors such as self-discipline are just as important and sometimes even more important when it comes to achieving success at learning than factors such as intelligence.
 One study, for example, found that conscientiousness, or the trait of being “organized, purposeful, driven, and self-disciplined”, is the best predictor of academic achievement, and accounts for five times as much variance in students’ grades as does intelligence.

-Overall, we can say that in most cases, natural abilities are important to our success in the learning process, but they mostly determine how much effort we need to put into learning, rather than whether we will be successful or not.
+Overall, we can say that in most cases, natural abilities are important to our success in the learning process, but they mostly determine how much effort we need to put into learning, rather than whether we will be successful at learning or not.

 - A cram-session the night before the test, where you spend 8 hours in a row going over the material.

-In most cases, the second option will give you much better results, without changing the amount of time and effort you put into the learning process overall.
-This shows that while you do have to work hard in order to succeed, how you utilize your efforts is just as important as how much effort you choose to put in, if not more,
+In general, the second option will give you much better results, despite the fact that you’ll be putting roughly the same amount of time and effort into the learning process in both cases.
+This demonstrates the fact that while you do usually have to put in significant effort in order to succeed, the way in which you learn is just as important as how much effort you choose to put in, if not more,

-Optimization of the learning process
+How optimizing the learning process affects learning

-The more optimized your learning process is, the more successful you will be at learning.
-This is the most crucial factor to consider, since you can’t control your natural abilities, and since putting in effort without studying in a smart way is often difficult and ineffective.
-On the other hand, relatively simple modifications to your learning strategy will not only help you achieve better results, but will also help you save time and effort, while increasing the enjoyment that you get out of the learning process.
+Of the three factors that affect your learning, this is generally the most important one to consider, since you can’t control your natural abilities, and since putting in effort without studying in a smart way can be unnecessarily difficult, demotivating, and ineffective.
+Accordingly, by improving your learning process, even through relatively minor modifications, you can not only help yourself achieve better results, but also save yourself time and effort, while also increasing the enjoyment that you derive from the learning process.

 - Is what I’m doing efficient?
 That is, am I learning the material in a way that gives me the best results for the effort I’m putting in?
 Is there a different method, or some modification I can make, that will allow me to achieve similar results, while taking less time and requiring less effort?